DorothyTamYiLing/GWarrange/documents/tutorials.md

 # Tutotrial 1

 This tutorial is based a subset of _Bordetella pertussis_ genomes as described in Weigand _et al_.
-2019), in which chromosome structures were defined by exhaustive pairwise alignment.
+2019, in which chromosome structures were defined by MAUVE exhaustive pairwise alignment.
 A subset of 47 genomes that display two different chromosome structures (18 genomes with structure 1 and 29 genomes with structure 2) (See Fig. 1) were used.
 Structure phenotype of two pairs of genomes were swapped for demonstration purpose.

 <img width="1159" alt="Screenshot 2023-04-02 at 10 32 23 PM" src="https://user-images.githubusercontent.com/34043893/229380077-f0c15dba-7ed3-4fc3-a0d7-6d9a5f52b556.png">
 Fig 1: Two different chromosome structures were found among 47 _Bordetella pertussis_ genomes.

-First, genomes asemblies from which detecting genome rearrangements are detected are re-orientated by a chosen gene, in the case of Boredetella pertussis is gidA since it is the first gene after origin of replication.
-The location and orientation of gidA in the genomens are obtained by blasting it with multifasta file of genome assemblies.
+First, genomes asemblies from which genome rearrangements are detected are re-orientated by a chosen gene.
+In the case of Boredetella pertussis, the gene is gidA since it is the first gene after origin of replication.
+The location and orientation of gidA in the genomes are obtained by blasting it with multifasta file of genome assemblies.
 ```
 #unzip the genome file if neccesasry
 gunzip ./example_data/clus1clus2_47.fna.gz